sosga/larn/README.md

   I dislike heavy template use but for these areas it would make sense, they are used throughout the code and it would make the code a bit more readable.

-* Builds will be done on 3 systems.
-Windows(x64), macOS and FreeBSD(aarch64 - rpi3).
-It's 2016, I won't support 32bit in this branch.
-Compile it yourselves if you have an outdated architecture / OS.
-No Linux builds as my only Linux machine broke.
-Naturally I cannot compile on OS's which I don't have :) - DONE (it works)

 * Hunger & Thirst, you will need food to replenish your hunger and water to keep you hydrated.
 This won't be like other games which take this to the extreme and end-up damaging the game.
 When you start you will have enough food and water for the majority of the game (what adventurer would not pack for a trip?).
 Every 1000 steps a hunger notch will dissappear (total of 10), eating food (any food) will replenish 50% of the bar.
 Nice and simple and not gameplay damaging.

-* Source code reformatting and cleaning.
-This will take priority over any new features (until this is finished).
-I want a clean slate and not a mess.
-BSD formatting will be used. - DONE